Quantitative Assessment of Finite-element Models for Magnetostatic Field Calculations: Acknowledgments

 \section{Acknowledgments}

 We wish to acknowledge useful conversations with I.~Bazarov, G.~Hoffstaetter, V.~Khachatryan, D.~Rubin, D.~Sagan and S.~Wang, of CLASSE, as well as with J.S.~Berg, F.~M\'eot and N.~Tsoupas of Brookhaven National Laboratory.
 Valuable assistance was also provided by Y.~Zhilichev of Dassault Syst\`emes, including a critical reading of Sec.~\ref{sec:opera}.
 J.~Shanks provided enlightenment concerning CHESSU optics design.
-Help was also provided by N.~Verboncoeur in the context of the National Science Foundations Research Experience for Undergraduates program.
-This work is supported by the National Science Foundation.
+Help was also provided by N.~Verboncoeur in the context of the National Science Foundation’s Research Experience for Undergraduates program, which is funded by award number PHY-1757811.
+This work is supported by the National Science Foundation award number DMR-1829070.